 The Emerald Green Arborvitae is a favorite for formal landscapes across the nation!
 As you might expect, this Arborvitae is named for its bright emerald-green foliage.
 Each evergreen branch features flat, scaled leaves that lay close together, creating a very dense foliage effect.
 Therefore, it’s ideal for a privacy screen, windbreak, or sound dampener.

 This is one of the most popular members of the Thuja family, due to its controlled growth.
-While some similar varieties grow to be 60+ feet tall, such as the Green Giant Arborvitae, the Emerald Green Arborvitae only grows to be 12-15 feet tall and 3-4 feet wide.
+While some similar varieties grow to be 60+ feet tall, such as the Green Giant Arborvitae, the Emerald Green Arborvitae only grows to be 12-15′ H and 3-4′ W.

 The Emerald Green Thuja grows with a naturally narrow, pyramidal growth habit, no pruning required.
 So this is a fantastic tree for fans of low-maintenance gardens.